There is confusion about placing the American flag at half-staff and a few myths. Let’s go over the facts.

-• Mast = a flagpole on a ship at sea or on a Marine Corps, Navy, or Coast Guard installation or other maritime location.
+- Mast = a flagpole on a ship at sea or on a Marine Corps, Navy, or Coast Guard installation or other nautical location.

-Never fly a fringed flag on a stationary or mounted (on a wall or post) flagpole.
+Never fly a fringed flag on an outside stationary or mounted (on a wall or post) flagpole.
 These flags are only for the color guard flagstaff.
 See this article for information.

 The Order to Fly at Half-Staff